-So how do you find the best Iceland waterfalls?
+So, how do you find the best Icelandic waterfalls?
 This post covers the best waterfalls in Iceland and where exactly to find them.
-I should also note that in Iceland nature is free, so you don’t have to pay anything to see these beautiful waterfalls up close!
+I should also note that in Iceland, nature is free, so you don’t have to pay anything to see these beautiful waterfalls up close!

 Kirkjufellsfoss Waterfall

-This waterfall may be the smallest on this list, but its location near the 463 meters high Mount Kirkjufell that sets it apart from the rest.
+This waterfall may be the smallest, but its location near the 463-meter-high Mount Kirkjufell sets it apart.
 It’s a hotspot for photographers as they can capture the waterfall with the iconic mountain in the background.
-Being on the Snæfellsnes peninsula so close to Reykjavik, it’s also one of the most popular.
-Come here at sunset, and you’ll be bumping shoulders with the outer tourists all vying to get their show.
+Being on the Snæfellsnes peninsula yet so close to Reykjavik, it’s also one of the most popular waterfalls in Iceland.
+Come here at sunset, and you’ll be bumping shoulders with the outer tourists all vying to get their show, so we recommend sunrise!

-If you’re looking for the best time to visit Iceland, it would have to be summer as the midnight sun creates an amazingly long “golden hour.”
-To capture the best possible photo of both Mount Kirkjufell and Kirkjufellsfoss, you’ll need a wide-angle lens.
+If you’re looking for the best time to visit Iceland, it must be summer, as the midnight sun creates an amazingly long “golden hour.”
+You’ll need a wide-angle lens to capture the best possible photo of both Mount Kirkjufell and Kirkjufellsfoss.
+The scenic viewpoint was featured in the Game of Thrones series, and ever since, it’s been a hot spot for tourists.

 Hraunfossar Waterfall

-Hraunfossar literally translates to “Lava Waterfalls.”
-It’s hard to convey the beauty here as Hraunfossar is a combination of creeks and large and small cascades streaming out of the lava over a distance of about 900 meters.
+Hraunfossar translates to “Lava Waterfalls.”
+It’s hard to convey the beauty here as Hraunfossar combines creeks and large and small cascades streaming out of the lava over a distance of about 900 meters.
+A cascading waterfalls are formed from the Hallmundarhraun lava field and pour into the river Hvíta.
+The result is peaceful and serene.
+You can see the similarities if you visit Plitvice Falls in Croatia.

 These are some of our favorite waterfalls in Iceland and we were lucky enough to catch them as the birch trees turned orange.
 They are located near the small, but lovely town of Husafell.
 The surrounding area is one of the few areas in Iceland you can still experience a forest.